quinn-rs/quinn/docs/book/src/networking-introduction.md

 |  [Control Flow, Congestion Avoidance/Control][5] | Yes  | No                       |  Yes ('b)
 |  Based On | [IP][3]                 | [IP][3]           |  UDP

 'a.
-Unreliable is supported as extension.
+Unreliable is supported as an extension.
 'b.
-QUIC control flow/congestion implementations will run in userspace wereas in TCP its running in kernelspace, however there might be a kernel implementations for QUIC in the future.
+QUIC control flow/congestion implementations will run in userspace whereas in TCP it's running in kernel space, however, there might be a kernel implementation for QUIC in the future.

 ## 2. Issues with TCP